 Bitter Spring is an intermittent rheocrene spring located in the channel of an unnamed tributary of Fortuna Wash in the Queen Creek basin.
-The spring discharges from Precambrian quartzites at the downstream contact with Pinal Schist and Cretaceous quartz diorite.
+The spring discharges from

+Precambrian quartzites at the downstream contact with Pinal Schist and Cretaceous quartz diorite.

 A covered, hand-dug sump is located within the channel, approximately 800 feet downstream from the spring source.
-A solar-powered submersible pump is installed in the sump and water is pumped to a steel holding tank, which provides water to a cement stock trough.
-The spring and infrastructure are maintained by a local rancher.
+A solar powered submersible pump is installed in the sump and water is pumped to steel holding tank, which provides water to a cement stock trough.
+The spring and infrastructure is maintained by a local rancher.

 Photograph A-1.
-Spring sump with solar panel powered pump
+Spring Sump with Solar Panel Powered Pump

 Riparian plant species observed at Bitter Spring are toad rush and yellow monkey flower.
-Other plant species observed include: oats, ragwort, plumeseed, Indian paintbrush, and poppy.
+Other plant species observed include oats, ragwort, plumeseed, Indian paintbrush, and poppy.

 Photograph A-2.
-Bitter Spring, view of bedrock in streambed surrounded by herbaceous vegetation, May 2017
+Bitter Spring, View of Bedrock in Streambed Surrounded by Herbaceous Vegetation, May 2017